beopencloud/cno/README.md

 -  Leveraging Visibility and centralized management into your IAM strategy
 - Ensuring that your clusters are compliant to your Standards and Governance Policies

-# Architecture overview and CNO components
+# Architecture overview and components
 ![Architecture](image/arch.png)

 CNO is an open source project mainly composed of 8 modules.